harsh-100/daily-mern-stack/Dom-model/Readme.md

-best tasks for teaching the DOM model
+Best tasks for Learning the DOM model 🎉🚀
+### Note -> Atleast try 4 task and try to find out approach for them using the DOM manipulation

+> Success is not about being the best, but about constantly trying your best 😉

 Create a Form: In this task, ask your kids to create an HTML form with input fields, such as text inputs, radio buttons, checkboxes, and a submit button.
 They can use basic HTML for this and style it with CSS to make it visually appealing.